awesome-algorand/awesome-algorand/.github/docs/node-ui.md

+> This resource is auto indexed by AwesomeAlgo, all credits to node-ui, for more details refer to https://github.com/algorand/node-ui

+---

 # **DISCLAIMER**
 This project is not supported, and is subject to change.
 There are no compatibility guarantees.
 It was developed during a hackathon and isn't perfect.
 If you see any strange artifacts, try resizing the window to help the program re-orient itself.